Do Go On - 360 - Alan Turing & The Enigma

 because we were like, savory pudding?

-We couldn't get our head around it.
+You couldn't get our header out of it.

 I have Googled it.

-That's what we're looking at.
+Steak and kidney pudding, that's what we're looking at.

 Yeah, it looks delicious.